Paris in May: 2023

-The Festival Jazz A-Saint-Germain Des-Pres is a celebration of music and offers concerts by well-known artists in a beautiful atmosphere that is not always traditional to concerts.
-For 2021, it is scheduled for May 16 through May 27.
+For 2023, it is scheduled for May 1 through May 27.
 The event was created in 2001 and is located in the jazz center of Europe which is the infamous district of Saint-Germain-des-Pres in the 6th Arrondissement.

 Villette Sonique Festival

 The Villette Sonique Festival is a 15-year-old festival that is outdoors, free, and has a vast range of music to enjoy including jazz, post-punk, and rock. it's the right place to plan a picnic at the Parc de La Villette – Plein Air in the 19th Arrondissement.
 It is usually held the last week of May.

 Printemps Des Rues

 This street festival celebrates street art.
 It is along the banks of the Canal Saint-Martin in the areas of the 10th arrondissement, 18th arrondissement, and 19th Arrondissement.
 This festival includes performances of all types.
 All shows are free.
 2023 dates are set for May 27 and 28.

 - May Day: If you are in Paris on May 1 buy some lilies of the valley for good luck.
 They are sold in sprigs, bouquets, or whole plants.
 May 1 is also known as Labor Day one of several public holidays so things will be closed.